DiamondLightSource/tickit/adopt-new-skeleton/_sources/index.rst.txt

         :link: developer/index
         :link-type: doc

-        The Developer Guide contains documentation on how to develop and contribute changes back to python3-pip-skeleton.
+        The Developer Guide contains documentation on how to develop and contribute changes back to tickit.

 .. toctree::
     :hidden: